Methodology

 Coverage & limits

 Several surfaces on this site are deliberately partial: we show a link only when we can defend it, and we say so where the data renders instead of burying the caveat here.
-Each block below is the “why” behind one of those inline scope notes.
+Each block below is the destination for one of those inline “why …? →” links.
+Two program universes appear in these counts.
+The flows, dossiers, and years-matrix blocks below count against the detail-grade universe — those features require full R-2/P-40 J-book data, so that is their denominator.

-Dossiers exist for 50 of 326programs, selected by ranking FY2026 requested dollars — the top 50 by money at stake, not by editorial judgment.
+Dossiers exist for 50 of 1,741 programs, selected by ranking FY2026 requested dollars among programs with full J-book (R-2/P-40) detail — the 50 largest by money at stake, not by editorial judgment.
+Program pages that exist only through budget-trajectory data (no J-book detail book) are outside the ranking pool.
 Every dossier sentence must carry a resolvable citation or the build fails (“cited-or-absent”), so programs without a dossier show a one-line note instead of unsourced prose.
 Coverage grows as the research pipeline is run against more programs.

 District lens — 106 of 435 districts